baguilar6174/node-monitoring-app/README.md

 # Node NOC (Monitoring Application)

 This repository contains a monitoring application to create logs on different data sources.
+Also send emails using NodeMailer service.
 The application was implemented using clean architecture concepts and SOLID principles.

 ## Installation